Rickaym/manim-sideview/README.md

 #### 0.0.7

-+ Added force redownload when assets are damaged
++ Added force re-download when assets are damaged

 #### 0.0.6